-I’m contemplating chopping a few of these watermelon pickles and making a relish.
+I’m contemplating chopping a few of these watermelon pickles and making a relish or even watermelon pico de gallo.
 I think it’d come out delicious.
 The flavor balance is perfect, not overly sweet or spicy.
-The pickling spice is strong, which I like, but if you’re not such a fan of the cloves in it you might want to use slightly less or remove some of them before adding to the brine.
+The pickling spice is strong, which I like a lot, but if you’re not such a fan of the cloves in it you might want to use slightly less or remove some of them before adding to the brine.

 - Blanch the watermelon rind by bringing 4 cups of water and 3 tablespoons of salt to a boil in a pot over high heat.
 Stir until the salt dissolves.

 - Add the watermelon rind.
 Reduce heat to a simmer and continue simmering until just starting to turn tender (you want them to still be a bit crispy), about 5 minutes.

 - Skim off any fat and drain.
 Transfer to a large bowl.

 - Make the brine by bringing the remaining 1 cup of water, 1 teaspoon salt, vinegar, sugar, pickling spice, and red pepper (if using) to a boil in saucepan.
 Stir until the sugar is dissolved.